quantum-dan/quantum-dan.github.io/index.md

-I am a PhD student in Hydrology at Colorado School of Mines working with Dr. Terri Hogue.
+I develop and use river temperature and hydraulic models and modeling tools as a PhD student in Hydrology at Colorado School of Mines working with Dr. Terri Hogue.
 My research is in river temperature modeling and hydraulic modeling for river restoration.
 I am also an enrolled Engineer Intern in Colorado (civil engineering).

+# Models and Tools

+## Stream Temperature Models

+For my main graduate research, I am developing several stream temperature models.
+The emphasis is on statistical modeling at the scale of the contiguous United States.

+- [TempEst](https://github.com/river-tempest/tempest) estimates current/historic stream temperatures without in-situ field data.
+It uses a machine learning model, trained on the USGS gage network, with publicly-available satellite remote sensing data to estimate monthly mean stream temperatures across the contiguous United States.
+Significant functionality improvements (e.g. accuracy, resolution) are in development.
+Manuscript in preparation.
+[Current citation](https://scholar.google.com/scholar?cluster=1692791899518260542&hl=en&oi=scholarr)

+## Hydraulic Modeling Tools

+To support more efficient research on river hydraulics and restorations, I have developed several HEC-RAS automation tools.
+They are available as Python packages on the Python Package Index.
+In general, these are not under active development, but I will address Issues opened on their GitHub repositories (linked from the PyPI pages) as I have time.

+- [Raspy](https://pypi.org/project/raspy-auto/) is a general HEC-RAS automation tool.
+It supports setting flow data and roughness coefficients, running (steady-state) models, and retrieving cross-section hydraulic data.
+Support was recently added for HEC-RAS 6.x and for retrieving overbank hydraulic data and shear stress.
+- [RaspyGeo](https://pypi.org/project/RaspyGeo/) automates geometry modification scenarios in HEC-RAS, including running the model and retrieving hydraulics data.
+The general principle is similar to HEC-RAS' built-in Geometry Modification tool.
+However, RaspyGeo supports efficiently creating, running, and retrieving data for many scenarios, instead of manually specifying each one.
+It comes with a few pre-specified geometry modification functions (e.g. adding a trapezoidal low-flow channel), but the user can also write their own, which allows unlimited flexibility.
+- [Raspy-Cal](https://pypi.org/project/raspy-cal/) is a HEC-RAS roughness autocalibration tool built on Raspy using a genetic algorithm.

 # Research